Uberspace/lab/source/guide_offen.rst

  [isabell@stardust ~]$

-.. note:: If you need to run Offen on a port other than 3000, set
-    `OFFEN_SERVER_PORT` in your configuration file.
+.. note:: If you need to run Offen on a port other than 3000, set :code:`OFFEN_SERVER_PORT` in your configuration file.

-Finishing installation
+Finishing the installation
 ======================

 Point your browser to the `https://offen.yourdomain.org/setup/` page and create